msouppe/CMPE257_Mobile_Networks/terrain_paper/paper/paper.md

   affiliation: UC Santa Cruz
   email: katia@soe.ucsc.edu
 abstract: |
   In the mobile and wireless network domain there are a lot of simulations and domain tools that are required to be produce results of an experiment.
   Our approach is to minimize the amount of time spent to   set up experiments and assumptions for experiments and be able to reproduce experiments with available tools for any user to conduct an experiment on their own environment with no clashing dependencies.
-Using Popper, a convention and CLI tool, and Docker, a container image, allows any user to reproduce experiments from their peers or a research paper with the exact parameters and assumptions has the author made.
-This allows for easy replication and reproducibility.
+Using Popper, a convention and CLI tool, and Docker, a container image, allows any user to reproduce experiments from their peers or a research paper with the exact parameters and assumptions has the author made allowing for easy replication and reproducibility.
+  This methodology is used on the
 ---

 # Introduction

+Reruning an original experiment can be a lot of work since a lot configurations and downloading software are needed in order reproduce that experiment.

+The approach that *Reproducible Network Experiments Using Container-Based Emulation* by Handigol, Heller [@handigol_emulator_2012] uses a container based solution.
+However, since it using a container-based emulation this method of reproducibility is using an emulator and not the actual simulator that was originally used to conduct the experiments.
+Conducting an experiment on an emulator does not have all of the bells and whistles compared to using the actual simulator.
+As a result, using an emulator to rerun an experiment would have some limitations.

+Another the tool that is also commonly used to rerun ex
+![figure caption goes in here ](figures/dockerVm.png){#fig:dockerVm}

 # Methodology
+![figure caption goes in here ](figures/workflow.png){#fig:workflow}

 ## Popper
+Popper

 ## Docker
-In order to achieve a reproducibility model for experiments so that an experiment can truly run on any personal machine the technology tool called Docker is used to accomplish this goal.
+In order to achieve a reproducibility model for experiments so that an experiment can truly run on any personal machine the technology tool called Docker is used to help accomplish this goal.
 Docker, a technology container, creates an environment which packages an application with all of the application's dependencies.
 In the experiment, which is further explained [in section], this tool is used the experiment needs Java and Python installed on a machine in order for the whole experiment to run properly.
 Normally, one would have to make sure that both of these dependencies are installed on one's personal machine, however with the use of Docker an environment is created with those dependencies

 This enables the portability of an experiment which further helps achieve reproducibility.